Throughout the Studio Tour, our helpful and friendly staff will be on hand to assist you, ensuring that you have the best possible experience.

 If your dog requires a water bowl, please ask a member of staff who will be happy to provide one.
 We do not allow other dogs or pets to enter the attraction and they cannot be left in vehicles for safety reasons.
 The nature of the attraction means that visitors cannot return to the car park until the end of their visit.

-While manual and electric wheelchairs are welcome inside the Studio Tour, we do require advance notice if you are visiting as part of a large group due to seating restrictions within our cinema at the beginning of your visit.
+While manual and electric wheelchairs are welcome inside the Studio Tour, we do require advance notice if you are visiting with three or more wheelchairs in your group.
+This is in order for us to manage seating restrictions in the cinema at the beginning of the Studio Tour.
 Due to the layout of the attraction, this also means that only a certain number of wheelchair users can enter the latter part of the tour at any given time.
-Our Visitor Services Team are happy to discuss this and other accessibility concerns with you prior to booking, so please do make them aware of your specific needs.
+Our Visitor Services team are happy to discuss this and other accessibility concerns with you prior to booking, so please do make them aware of your specific needs.

 Our green screen area provides visitors with two fully accessible photo opportunities, including the chance to fly a broomstick as members of the cast would have done during filming.
 Visitors must be able to transfer themselves on to a broomstick and seatbelts can be provided if required.